danielozeh/sliding-window-api/README.md

 npm run start: Starts the Express server.
 ```

-#### Further Development
+#### Further Development - Optional
-Implement additional endpoints for bulk event ingestion.
+- Implement additional endpoints for bulk event ingestion.
-Integrate with a message broker for distributed event processing.
+- Integrate with a message broker for distributed event processing.
-Add authentication for securing the API.
+- Add authentication for securing the API.

 #### License
 This project is licensed under the MIT License.